 How do I apply to be a caregiver for your agency?

-To apply to be a caregiver with Home Care Powered by AUAF, you must have a want to work with individuals who are need of your services, in a caring manner.
+To apply to be a caregiver with Home Care Powered by AUAF, you must have a desire to work with individuals who are need of your services, in a caring manner.
 You must pass a criminal background check; have a copy of your social security card and a valid driver’s license or state ID; provide proof of citizenship or legal status and employment authorization; and you need to provide a copy of either a high school or college diploma.
-If you’re interested, please contact Fred Mishow at 877-947-2685 or at firstname.lastname@example.org.
+If you’re interested, please contact Fred Mishow at 877-947-2685 or at email@example.com.

 What languages do you speak?

 Home Care Powered by AUAF first requires a signed client agreement.
 Afterward, the client receives a Plan of Care and start date.
-We have immediate caregiver availability once you are ready for the services.read more»
+We have immediate caregiver availability once you are ready for the home care services.read more»

 How is the privacy of my personal information maintained?